theprimarybrain/theprimarybrain.github.io/_posts/2023-07-26-CVC-Word-Literacy-Center-Rotations.md

 - Sheet Protector Write and Wipe Mats
 - Task Card Boxes

+I hope these tips and activities help your centers to run smoothly all year long!
 I want to make starting centers as easy as possible for you, so I have planned and put together an entire week of -at family activities that I hope will make this school year a little bit easier for you!
 You can sign up using this form and I will email you all the activities and plans for free:

-I hope these tips and activities help your centers to run smoothly all year long!
-Feel free to send me a message on Instagram at @theprimarybrain if you have any questions about how to run centers in your classroom!